-Ready to hear the most 2018 thing ever?
+Ready for the most 2019 thing you’ve ever heard?
 Two words: Morality Marketing.
 Yep, you read that right.
-But rein in your snark, because when you’re a marketing agency in Denver, you must be open to trying new things, especially when audiences are continually increasing their ethical expectation of brands.
+But pump the breaks on your snark, because when you’re in the business of marketing, you’ve got to be open to trying new things, especially when consumers expect more than ever from the brands they choose.

 What is morality marketing, exactly?
 Simply put, it is marketing constructed around an ethical (moral) viewpoint or stance.
 Morality marketing isn’t Corporate Social Responsibility (CSR), although they certainly work well together.
 As opposed to CSR, which are focused, public-facing partnerships that better the community around a business (in hopes of garnering positive PR), morality marketing requires taking a stance on an issue that will leave an impact on your audience through messaging that resonates with their core beliefs.